AdobeDocs/real-time-cdp-collaboration.en/help/guide/collaborate/discover.md

 >[!CONTEXTUALHELP]
 >id="rtcdp_collaboration_discover_compare_audiences"
 >title="Compare audiences"
->abstract="Discover overlaps between your and your collaborator's audiences by running overlap reports,"
+>abstract="Discover overlaps between your and your collaborator's audiences.
+You can adjust the settings in the dropdown selector to discover overlaps between one or more of your audiences against one or more of your collaborator's audiences."

 >[!CONTEXTUALHELP]
 >id="rtcdp_collaboration_discover_your_identity_count"